Radiofrequency ablation: Cardiology

 Schematic view of a pulmonary vein ablation.
 The catheter reaches (from below) through the inferior vena cava, the right atrium and the left atrium, to the orifice of the left upper pulmonary vein.

 Radiofrequency energy is used in heart tissue or normal parts to destroy abnormal electrical pathways that are contributing to a cardiac arrhythmia.
 It is used in recurrent atrial flutter (Afl), atrial fibrillation (AF), supraventricular tachycardia (SVT), atrial tachycardia, Multifocal Atrial Tachycardia (MAT) and some types of ventricular arrhythmia.
 The energy-emitting probe (electrode) is at the tip of a catheter which is placed into the heart, usually through a vein.
 This catheter is called the ablator.
 The practitioner first "maps" an area of the heart to locate the abnormal electrical activity (electrophysiology study) before the responsible tissue is eliminated.
 Radiofrequency ablation technique can be used in AF, either to block the atrioventricular node after implantation of a pacemaker or to block conduction within the left atrium, especially around the pulmonary veins.
 Radiofrequency ablation for AF can be unipolar (one electrode) or bipolar (two electrodes).
 Although bipolar can be more successful, it is technically more difficult, resulting in unipolar being used more often.
 But bipolar is more effective in preventing recurrent atrial arrhythmias.

-Ablation is now the standard treatment for SVT and typical atrial flutter, In some conditions, especially forms of intra-nodal re-entry (the most common type of SVT), also called atrioventricular nodal reentrant tachycardia or AVNRT, ablation can also be accomplished by cryoablation (tissue freezing using a coolant which flows through the catheter) which avoids the risk of complete heart block – a potential complication of radiofrequency ablation in this condition.
-Recurrence rates with cryoablation are higher, though.
-Microwave ablation, where tissue is ablated by the microwave energy "cooking" the adjacent tissue, and ultrasonic ablation, creating a heating effect by mechanical vibration, or laser ablation have also been developed but are not in widespread use.
+Ablation is now the standard treatment for SVT and typical atrial flutter.
+In some conditions, especially forms of intra-nodal re-entry (the most common type of SVT), also called atrioventricular nodal reentrant tachycardia or AVNRT, ablation can also be accomplished by cryoablation (tissue freezing using a coolant which flows through the catheter); this avoids the risk of complete heart block, a potential complication of radiofrequency ablation in this condition.
+Recurrence rates with cryoablation are higher though.
+Microwave ablation, where tissue is ablated by the microwave energy "cooking" the adjacent tissue, and ultrasonic ablation, creating a heating effect by mechanical vibration, and laser ablation have also been developed but are not in widespread use.